 Fluigent’s microfluidic temperature control module

 The temperature controller is based on direct conversion of the electric current into thermal energy.
-It allows to keep the temperature close 0°C on one side of a thermoelectric device.
+It allows the temperature to be close to 0°C on one side of a thermoelectric device.
 On the other side, a straight-fin heat sink helps with heat dissipation.
 The goal of the heat sink is to maximize the surface within a fixed volume to optimize the heat exchange between the device and ambient air.
 It can be coupled with a fan to be more efficient.
 Sensors are placed on each side to monitor the temperature change.

-Fluigent expertise on microfluidic temperature control equals performance
+Fluigent’s microfluidic temperature management expertise equals performance

 Stability and accuracy

 The use of ventilation enables the temperature control module to reach the set temperature, and the PID controller prevents overrunning and oscillations.
 With the right adjustment of air speed and control loop parameters, the temperature control module stays within a margin of error of 0.2°C of the set value once the transition phase is complete.

 The set temperature is reached in less than 7 minutes, depending on air circulation.
 Applications usually do not require a specific response time, but it could be improved with greater intensity of the electric current, stronger ventilation and/or calibration of the PID controller in the microfluidic temperature control module.

 - Cell encapsulation